Becksteinlab/kda-examples/kda_paper/fig_10__kda_validation_and_performance/kapattern_comparison/README.md

 `KDA` expressions to the expressions output by the `KAPattern` software using `sympy`.
 The script uses previously pickled `NetworkX.MultiDiGraph` objects created by the `KDA` [verification script](https://github.com/Becksteinlab/kda/tree/master/kda/scripts).
-The specific graphs included here are from the data set listed in the [`kda-examples`](https://github.com/Becksteinlab/kda-examples/tree/master/kda_paper/fig_10__kda_validation_and_performance) repository which were generated using the [KDA Verification script](https://github.com/Becksteinlab/kda/tree/master/kda/scripts).
+The specific graphs included here are from the data set listed in the [`kda-examples`](https://github.com/Becksteinlab/kda-examples/tree/master/kda_paper/fig_10__kda_validation_and_performance) repository.

-The output from our comparison run is included in `comparison_output.txt`.
+For reproducibility purposes, our pickled graph objects, input files, and output files are included here.
+The terminal output from our comparison run is included in `comparison_output.txt`.

 ## Requirements